 One of the most frequently asked questions in our practice is, “what will my scars look like?”
 And “what can I do to improve my scar?”
 And now we have an answer from Stanford University’s Plastic Surgeons, Geoffrey Gurtner, and Michael Longaker.
 The most recent major advance in scar therapy is called “Embrace Advanced Scar Therapy.

 Embrace scar therapy is a new revolutionary product that uses patented Active Stress-Shielding technology to relieve tension on the scar to reduce the formation of scar tissue.

 Being a new product, we do realize the added expense to your surgery.
-We recommend Embrace for anyone who forms Kelioid or hypertrophic scaring and for procedures such as abdominoplasty, brachioplasty or any procedure where a scar is a concern.
+We recommend Embrace for anyone who forms Keloid or hypertrophic scarring and for procedures such as tummy tucks where a scar is a concern.